NixOS/rfcs/rfcs/0133-git-hashing.md

 ### Binary Distribution

 IPFS is a potential solution leveraging content addressing for a P2P CDN.
-It out-of-the-box match's Nix's data model extremely well.
+Out-of-the-box it matches Nix's data model extremely well.

 ### Source distribution and archival